NETWAYS/ansible-collection-elasticstack/docs/logstash-pipelines.md

 # Pipelines #

+## Keeping an overview ##

+It can be quite difficult to stay on top of your pipeline configuration because they tend to become very complex.

+This collection will leave some comments about how pipelines are interconnected within the `/etc/logstash/pipelines.yml` configuration file.

+If you set `logstash_mermaid` to `true` (which is the default), then you will also get a new file in `/etc/logstash/pipelines.mermaid`.
+You can paste it into a Mermaid editor in your documentation tool or in an [online Mermaid editor](https://mermaid.live/).

 ## Git managed ##

 If you have pipeline code managed in (and available via) Git repositories, you can use this role to check them out and integrate them into `pipelines.yml`.